-Dr. Philip Y. Huang is a Professor of Operations Management in the HSBC Business School at Peking University.
-He is also an Adjunct Professor of Operations Management at China Europe International Business School and the Suzanne Parker Thornhill Professor Emeritus of Management Science and Information Technology at Virginia Tech.
+Dr. Philip Y. Huang is a Professor of Operations Management in the HSBC Business School at Peking University, where he had also served as an Associate Dean and the Director of EMBA Program from 2013 till 2014.
+In addition, he is currently an Adjunct Professor of Operations Management at China Europe International Business School and the Suzanne Parker Thornhill Professor Emeritus of Management Science and Information Technology at Virginia Tech.
 Dr. Huang had served as a technical consultant to the United Nations Development Programme in China from 1988 till 1992.
 In that capacity, Dr. Huang organized and led several groups of American management experts visiting China and providing the state-owned industries with lectures, trainings, and consultations.
 Dr. Huang served as an Overseas Honorary Board Member of Shanghai International Friendship and Exchange Council, and Suzhou International Exchange Council.
 He was also an Academic Advisor to Zhejiang Research Institute of Modern Management in Hangzhou, China.
 In addition, Dr. Huang was the President of the American Chinese Management Educators Association.
 He has been a member of the Virginia Advisory Committee of the United States Commission on Civil Rights since 1996.
 Dr. Huang was the Acting Director of the Pamplin College's Center for Electronic Commerce at Virginia Tech.
 He was also the Founder and Faculty Advisor to the Virginia Tech Student Affiliate Chapter of the American Production and Inventory Control Society.